Jewel Food Stores (Australia): History

-While Jewel found limited success in New South Wales against long-time incumbent Franklins, new stores in Victoria opened before Franklins and found success there.
-In the early 1990s, Jewel launched Jewel Country Fresh in response to Franklins and BI-LO launching market-style full-line discount supermarkets.
-Jewel also acquired the Rainbow supermarket in Doonside, Western Sydney.
-These formats carried not only dry groceries and frozen foods, but also fresh foods in a market-style environment.

 In 1995, Jewel Food Stores Pty Ltd was acquired by Davids Holdings that later became Metcash Trading Ltd. In 1998 Davids sold 130 Jewel supermarkets to Independent Retailers for about $100 million.
 A number of stores closed.
 The Jewel name disappeared almost entirely when the Independent Retailers rationalised their 29 different grocery banners to form one, Independent Grocers of Australia (IGA).
 A handful of stores retained the branding beyond the rationalisation.
 These included a Jewel branded store in Sunshine, Victoria until 2000, and one in Lalor Park which retained the Jewel branding until 2008.